Winning-Software/create-modula-app/README.md

 Modula is a lightweight, component based TypeScript framework for Single Page Application (SPA) development.

-Read the full documentation and [modulajs.com](https://modulajs.com)
+Read the full documentation at [modulajs.com](https://modulajs.com)